Run your functions from a package file in Azure

 Enable functions to run from a package

-To enable your function app to run from a package, add a WEBSITE_RUN_FROM_PACKAGE setting to your function app settings.
-The WEBSITE_RUN_FROM_PACKAGE setting can have one of the following values:
+To enable your function app to run from a package on the Consumption, Elastic Premium, and Dedicated (App Service) hosting plans, add a WEBSITE_RUN_FROM_PACKAGE app setting to your function app.
+The WEBSITE_RUN_FROM_PACKAGE app setting can have one of the following values:

 Value Description

-1 Indicates that the function app runs from a local package file deployed in the d:\home\data\SitePackages (Windows) or /home/data/SitePackages (Linux) folder of your function app.
+1 Indicates that the function app runs from a local package file deployed in the c:\home\data\SitePackages (Windows) or /home/data/SitePackages (Linux) folder of your function app.

 <URL> Sets a URL that is the remote location of the specific package file you want to run.
 Required for functions apps running on Linux in a Consumption plan.

-The following table indicates the recommended WEBSITE_RUN_FROM_PACKAGE options for deployment to a specific operating system and hosting plan:
+The following table indicates the recommended WEBSITE_RUN_FROM_PACKAGE values for deployment to a specific operating system and hosting plan:

 Hosting plan Windows Linux